pagopa-archive/daf-nteract/pdnd-tutorials/pdnd-nteract-tutorial.md

-Once launched nteract start a new python 3 notebook
+Once launched nteract you can start a new python 3 notebook

 From menu choose a markdown cell and write some markdown code.